bradypp/personal-website/src/content/newsletter/index.md

 ogImage: './og-image.png'
 ---

-With this newsletter you'll receive a monthly assortment of web dev goodness.

-I'll keep you in the loop on exciting new tools & platforms, useful dev resources, interesting news, my latest articles and anything else I think you'll find cool and useful.
+With this newsletter I'll keep you in the loop on all things web dev.
+This includes exciting new projects & platforms, useful resources, interesting news and anything else I think you'll find cool and useful.

-Stay updated on all things web dev!
+Stay up to date!
 No spam, easily unsubscribe at any time.